 Bilateral economic and trade relationship

-In 2013 Austria was Australia's 45th largest merchandise trading partner.
-Following a four year increase in Australian exports to Austria from 2008 to 2011, total exports fell to $89 million in 2013 from $125 million in 2011.
-Australia’s main exports to Austria were leather, gold coin and legal tender coin, civil engineering equipment, electrical circuit equipment, and computer parts & accessories.
-Austrian exports to Australia totalled A$829 million, with motor cycles and cycles, non-alcoholic beverages, pharmaceutical products and medicaments comprising the major Austrian exports to Australia.
+In 2013-14, Austria was Australia's 39th largest merchandise trading partner.
+Following a four-year increase in Australian exports to Austria from 2008-09 to 2011-12, total exports fell to $85.3 million in 2013-14 from $110 million in 2011-12.
+Australia’s main exports to Austria were leather, gold coin and legal tender coin, electrical circuit equipment and civil engineering equipment.
+Australia’s imports from Austria totalled $1 billion, with motorcycles and cycles, goods vehicles, and medicaments and mechanical handling equipment comprising the major Australian imports from Austria.
 The primary services trade between Australia and Austria is tourism.
-134,800 Australians visited Austria in 2012 and almost 15,000 Austrians visited Australia in 2012-13.
+In 2013-14, 14,918 Australians visited Austria and over 16,000 Austrians visited Australia.

-Total Australian investment in Austria was $1.5 billion in 2012, primarily focused in the medical equipment, transport, financial services, the retail and mining sectors.
-Austrian investment in Australia was over $3.3 billion in 2012.
+Total Australian investment in Austria was $1.6 billion in 2013, primarily focused in the medical equipment, transport, financial services, retail and mining sectors.
+Austrian investment in Australia was over $3.7 billion in 2013.
 Around 70 Austrian companies have production facilities, sales offices and/or representative offices in Australia.
 Another 500 companies maintain regular business contact with Australia.
 Austrian investment is mainly in the areas of machinery, oil production, railway construction, communication systems, gambling and the electrical industry.

-Some of the larger firms operating in Australia include Andritz (hydroelectric turbines); Voestalpine (VAE Railway Systems), Plasser & Theurer and Rhomberg (all active in the railway sector); and Frequentis, which supplies public security systems as well as air traffic control systems.
+Some of the larger Austrian firms operating in Australia include Andritz (hydroelectric turbines); Voestalpine (VAE Railway Systems); Plasser & Theurer; and Rhomberg (all active in the railway sector); and Frequentis, which supplies public security systems as well as air traffic control systems.
 The OMV gas and oil exploration company, Austria's largest firm, has been active in Western Australia and offshore since 1999.
-In April 2011 it made one of its largest gas discoveries in the Carnarvon Basin on the North West Shelf offshore the coast of Western Australia.
+In April 2011, it made one of its largest gas discoveries in the Carnarvon Basin on the North West Shelf off the coast of Western Australia.
 AVL, a leader in the development, simulation and testing technology of powertrains for automotives, has a presence in Sydney through NTC Powertrain.

 Trade and investment successes